 Whether you’re replacing door hardware for security, accessibility or for a new look, it’s important to use the right tools and the right hardware.
 A nice looking doorknob doesn’t have to be expensive – you can find brand-new knobs or handles for $20 or less!

+Measure your door.
 Before you purchase your new door handle, measure your door.
 The standard door size is 1 3/8-inch thick, and modern door handles are designed to fit this size.
-Check your door’s thickness before you select new hardware.

-There are three hardware types for interior doors: privacy locksets, passage latch sets, and dummy sets.
+Choose your hardware.
+There are three hardware types for interior doors: privacy locksets, passage latch sets and dummy sets.

-If you’re changing hardware for a bedroom or bathroom, opt for a privacy lockset, which is hardware with a simple push lock.
+For a bedroom or bathroom door.
+Opt for a privacy lockset, which is hardware with a simple push lock.
 They are typically accompanied by a thin wire key and start at about $16 at your local hardware store.

-If your door is a larger closet or a main room of the house like a living room or dining room opt for a passage latch set, which starts at about $16 at your local hardware store.
+For large closet doors or main rooms in the house.
+Opt for a passage latch set, which starts at about $16 at your local hardware store.

-If your door is a smaller closet or other room where the door does not latch, opt for a dummy set, which also starts at about $16 at your local hardware store.
+For small closets or rooms where the door does not latch.
+Opt for a dummy set, which also starts at about $16 at your local hardware store.

-Next, decide what type of door handle you’d like: a knob-type handle or a lever-type handle.
+Choose your door handle style.
+There are a few common options: a knob-type handle or a lever-type handle.
 Knob-type handles turn with a round knob, while lever-type handles look like a sideways “L.” You push down on the lever design to open the door.

-When you purchase your hardware set, make sure your package contains: interior and exterior sides of the handle set, the latch, a strike plate that goes on the jamb of the door, installation screws and key (if you’re using a privacy lockset).
+Purchase your hardware set.
+When purchasing, make sure your package contains: interior and exterior sides of the handle set, the latch, a strike plate that goes on the jamb of the door, installation screws and key (if you’re using a privacy lockset).
 Most likely, the items will be listed on the package.